7 Things your Business Can Do Right Now for Christmas Season Marketing

 #7.
 Offer Extended Hours

-People are busier than ever during the period between Thanksgiving and Christmas, which means they may want to shop at unusual hours.
+People are busier than ever between Thanksgiving and Christmas, which means they may want to shop at unusual hours.
 Make it easier for them to get to your store by offering extended hours during the months of November and December.
-You could stay open an hour or two later each evening, or plan to remain open continuously for 18 or even 24 hours.
+You could stay open an hour or two later each evening or plan to remain open continuously for 18 or even 24 hours.
 Advertise your extended hours via social media, in-store flyers, and on your website to make sure everyone is aware of them and can plan accordingly.

 These seven things do not have to cost a great deal of money, yet can greatly impact your retail sales during the competitive Christmas shopping season.
 Make plans now to implement several of these ideas into your marketing strategy, and you will likely be surprised at how well they improve your bottom line.

-Need Help with your Digital Marketing
+Need Help With Your Digital Marketing?

 Submit Your Info and We’ll Work Up a Custom Proposal